Astrid Lindgren (1907-2002)

 Mexican artist Frida Kahlo is remembered as much for her political activism as she is for her vibrant and passionate self-portraits.
 Frida is celebrated for her depiction of the female experience and form.
 The painter is regarded as an icon for Chicanos, feminists, the LGBTQ movement and more.

 Coco Chanel once said, “It is always better to be underdressed.”
-The Amelia proves that simple doesn't have to be boring with a clean design that is perfect alone, or with patterned doors.
+The Amelia slab doors prove that simple doesn't have to be boring with a clean design that is perfect alone, or with patterned doors.

 Amelia Earhart (1897-1939)